gp0710/3-column-preview-card/README.md

 Can you see the problem?
 I put the semi-colon at the end of the selector! -facepalm- These little errors can really make or break your code.

+### Conclusion

+All in all, I had a fun time creating this responsive card because of the mistakes I've made.
+In the future, I would like to use SASS to reduce repetitive CSS code.

 ## Author

 - Website - [gp0710](https://github.com/gp0710)